-ICIC’s Anchor Institution Strategic Framework defines seven strategies anchors use to accelerate urban economic revitalization.
+Initiative for a Competitive Inner City (ICIC)’s Anchor Institution Strategic Framework defines seven strategies anchors use to accelerate local economic revitalization.
 Anchor organizations that intentionally engage these seven strategies will produce measurable returns for both the community and the organization.

 ICIC is recognized as an authority on anchor institutions.
 Anchor institutions such as the University of Pennsylvania and the Cleveland Clinic have used our strategic anchor framework to guide their community engagement.
-Today, we continue to build on that work to support initiatives with multiple anchors that are poised to transform inner cities.
+Today, we continue to build on that work to support initiatives with multiple anchors that are poised to transform under-resourced communities.